How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Examples

-If a patient is not treated until time $k$, there is no difference in treatment between $Y_{k}$ and $Y^{(\emptyset)}_{k}$, so it is reasonable to assume that until time $k$, the observed outcomes equal the outcomes without treatment:
+If a patient is not treated until time $k$, there is no difference in treatment between $Y_{k}$ and $Y^{(\emptyset)}_{k}$, so then it is reasonable to assume that until time $k$, the observed outcomes and covariates equal those without treatment:

-\begin{assumption} \emph{(Consistency).} If $T\geq k$, $Y_{k}=Y^{(\emptyset)}_{k}$ and $\overline{L}_k=\overline{L}_k^{(\emptyset)}$. $Y^{(T)}=Y$. \end{assumption}
+\begin{assumption} \emph{(Consistency).} If $T_i\geq k$, $Y_{ki}=Y^{(\emptyset)}_{ki}$ and $\overline{L}_{ki}=\overline{L}_{ki}^{(\emptyset)}$. $Y_i^{(T_i)}=Y_i$. \end{assumption}